department-of-veterans-affairs/vagov-content/pages/housing-assistance/home-loans/how-to-apply.md

 template: detail-page
 title: How to Apply for a VA Home Loan Certificate of Eligibility (COE)
 display_title: How to Apply
+description: Find out how to apply for a VA home loan Certificate of Eligibility (COE).
+To get a VA-backed home loan, you'll give this COE to your lender to show that you qualify for this benefit based on your service history and duty status.
+Learn more about the rest of the loan application process.
 concurrence:
 order: 3
 relatedlinks: